vladpostu/chrono-timer-flutter/README.md

 # Timer - Chronometer

+Timer and Chrono tools made with Dart's framework Flutter.

 ## Disclamer

 **This is a school project**.
 The core and the README are done based on the delivery requirements

-Timer and chronometer application with flutter.

-## Description
+## Getting started

 The application allows you to use: